-Based on the new disclosure requirements effective December 27, 2021, we can direct you to information about our compensation programs to assist brokers and consultants with fulfilling their obligation to Kaiser Permanente group health plan customers.
-For more information, please visit account.kp.org.
+Based on the new disclosure requirements effective December 27, 2021, we are working to develop tools to assist brokers and consultants with fulfilling their obligation to Kaiser Permanente group health plan customers.

 What types of compensation are required to be reported so an employer group so that they can see how the broker / consultant is or may be compensated?